 All around the Golden State's seat of government you'll experience echoes of the gold-rush days, most notably in Old Sacramento, whose wooden sidewalks and horse-drawn carriages on cobblestone streets lend the waterfront district a 19th-century feel.
 The California State Railroad Museum and other venues hold artifacts of state and national significance, and historic buildings house shops and restaurants.
-River cruises and train rides are fun family diversions for an hour or two.
+River cruises and train rides are fun family diversions.

 Due east of Old Sacramento is Downtown, where landmarks include the Capitol building and the surrounding Capitol Park.
-Golden 1 Center, the new sports and concert venue, and the convention center are also here.
-The area is a little uneven economically, but revitalization is taking full effect.
+Golden 1 Center, the new sports and concert venue, is part of DOCO, short for Downtown Commons, which also includes shopping, restaurants, hotels, and a grassy and concrete gathering spaces.

-Farther east, starting at about 15th Street, lies the city's most interesting neighborhood, Midtown, a mix of genteel Victorian edifices, ultramodern lofts, and innovative restaurants and cozy wine bars.
-The neighborhood springs to life on the second Saturday evening of the month, when art galleries hold open houses and the sidewalks are packed.
-A few intersections are jumping most evenings when the weather's good; they include the corner of 20th and L Streets in what's known as Lavender Heights, the center of the city's gay and lesbian community.
+Farther east, starting at about 15th Street, lies Midtown, a mix of genteel Victorian edifices, ultramodern lofts, and innovative restaurants and cozy wine bars.
+The neighborhood springs to life on the second Saturday evening of the month, when art galleries hold open houses.
+A few intersections are jumping most evenings when the weather's good; they include the corner of 20th and L streets in what's known as Lavender Heights, the center of the city's gay and lesbian community.